 Users with a smart home environment that revolves around Alexa, or even just people who desire a voice activated device, will be better suited with the ecobee4.
 Keep in mind that the Nest E still qualifies as a “smart” device and works with Alexa, but it’s not able to respond to voice commands on its own.

-ecobee4 works with Amazon Alexa, but unfortunately it doesn’t support Echo Spatial Perception (ESP).
+Besides Apple HomeKit and Google Assistant support, ecobee4 also works with Amazon Alexa.
+Unfortunately it doesn’t support ESP (Echo Spatial Perception).
 ESP is the technology that allows Alexa to determine which echo device is closest and respond in kind.
 You may run into situations where both your thermostat and your Echo are responding to inquiries, which can definitely get annoying.
 But ecobee has noticed this problem, and we think that they’ll implement a fix in the near future.

-In addition to Alexa, the ecobee4 is compatible with Apple HomeKit, Samsung SmartThings, Wink, and IFTTT.
+In addition to all the above integrations, the ecobee4 is also compatible with Samsung SmartThings, Wink, and IFTTT.

 Difference #3: Connectivity – There’s also a difference in connectivity and device integration when comparing the Nest E and ecobee4.